 - Groups are assembled together into sections called "waves" according to similar area of interest or themes.
 At the time of registering you will be asked to elect a wave grouping.
-Midsumma will confirm the order on midsumma.org.au before the day.
+Midsumma will confirm the marching order online before the day.
 In special circumstances, we also might need to make small adjustments on the day if any new information arises.

-- Marchers with special needs or living with disability are placed early in the march as a long wait or lengthy exposure to the elements would adversely affect their health.
+- Marchers with special needs or living with disability can be placed early in the march since a long wait or lengthy exposure to the elements would adversely affect their health.

 - Non-queer identifying businesses and organisations showing pride are very welcome, but they do not march ahead of queer advocacy and diverse gender and sexuality (DGS) representative groups.
-No non-queer identifying corporate businesses (even if they are Midsumma Festival partners) pay to be a part of the march or do they get to march ahead of other not-for profit groups.
+No non-queer identifying corporate businesses (even if they are Midsumma Festival partners) pay to be a part of the march.

 - Some placement is determined by Main Stage call times, to get artists and crew to Catani Gardens in time to perform at the post-Pride Celebrations.